 Sometimes we wander off track and end up with an elephant in the room.

-I can support you to tame the beast and lead it out of the room in a calm, planned way!
+We can support you to tame the beast and lead it out of the room in a calm, planned way!

-I also support charities to handle difficult social media conversations and build resilience.
+We also support charities to handle difficult social media conversations and build resilience.

 Elephants have their own stories in legend and folklore.
 Now it's your turn.